TeamMsgExtractor/msg-extractor/README.md

 * Tests (ie. unittest)
 * Finish writing a usage guide
 * Improve the intelligence of the saving functions
-* Create a Pypi package
 * Provide way to save attachments and messages into a custom location under a custom name
-* Implement better property handling that will convert each type into a python equivelent if possible
+* Implement better property handling that will convert each type into a python equivalent if possible
 * Implement handling of named properties